Keep yourself updated.

 All these security features add layers of protection and make FPGAs very good platforms to implement security-critical systems.

-If you want receive information about this and other upcoming webinars, sign up for Xiphera's webinar subscription list here, and you'll never miss any of our fascinating webinars!
+If you want receive information about our upcoming webinars, sign up for Xiphera's webinar subscription list here, and you'll never miss any of our fascinating webinars!

 National Institute of Standards and Technology (NIST) is currently running a competition-like process to develop a standard for Post Quantum Cryptography (PQC).
 The process is in its third phase and expected to announce the first algorithms for the forthcoming standard in late-2021 or early-2022.